leomotors/Mini-Vector-Calculator/README.md

 ### Further Developments : V2

-  Thanks to Teproanyx for helping me 🙂
+  Thanks to @Teproanyx for helping me 🙂